Pascale Fung

-Early life and education

-Fung was born to professional artist parents in Shanghai, China, who gave her an early education in the arts.
-Her mother was a graduate of the Central Academy of Fine Arts in Beijing, and her father of the Zhejiang Academy of Fine Arts (now known as the Chinese Academy of Fine Arts).
-An ethnic Han Chinese, she also has Indonesian and mixed ancestry through her maternal and paternal grandmothers.
-Her early immersion in the arts has a great impact on her interest in applying technology to art.
-At age 11, she emigrated to Hong Kong with her mother and sister while her father was permitted to join them later on.
-She has been a science fiction fan since she read her first book about robots at age seven.
-This, and her fondness of mathematics, motivated her to study computer engineering later on.
-She graduated from Belilios Public School, the oldest girls’ school in Hong Kong, where she founded the Electronics Club and the Astronomy Club.
-She did not find the environment encouraging to her ambition of becoming an engineer.
-This experience led her to actively engage in encouraging young women into STEM fields.
-She received her B.S. in electrical engineering from Worcester Polytechnic Institute in Massachusetts in 1988, her M.Sc. in computer science from Columbia University in 1993, and received her Ph.D. in computer science from Columbia University in 1997.
-She worked at AT&T Bell Labs from 1993 to 1997, as associate scientist at BBN Systems & Technologies in 1992, LIMSI, Centre National de la Recherche Scientifique France in 1991, and studied at the Department of Information Science, Kyoto University, Japan from 1989 to 1991, and at Ecole Centrale Paris, France in 1988–1989.
-Through these experiences, she has become a fluent speaker of seven European and Asian languages.
-She has two daughters, Belén W. Fung (born in 2005) and Coline F. Woo (born in 2008).

 Career and research interests

-Fung's work has always been focused on building intelligent systems that can understand and empathize with humans.
-During her career she authored and co-authored hundreds of publications, along with many journal listings and book chapters.
+Fung's work is focused on building systems that try to understand and empathize with humans.
+She has authored and co-authored hundreds of publications, along with many journal listings and book chapters.
 Fung is often found in the media, among others as a writer for Scientific American, the World Economic Forum, and the London School of Economics, and the Design Society.
 She was a pioneer in using statistical models for natural language understanding.
 Her PhD thesis proposed unsupervised methods for aligning texts and mining dictionary translations in different languages by distributional properties.
 She is an expert in spoken language understanding and computer emotional intelligence, and is a strong proponent of technology transfer.
 Fung has applied many of her research group's results in the fields of, among others, robotics, IoT, and financial analytics.
 Her efforts led to the launch of the world's first Chinese natural language search engine in 2001, the first Chinese virtual assistant for smartphones in 2010, and the first emotional intelligent speaker in 2017.